 I couldn't prevent the smirk from creeping across my face.
 I did resist calling him a perv because I was aware of the hypocrisy that would entail.
 James – that's his name – has a great body, and I've been known to stare at his butt, or at the pelt that's visible at his throat when his shirt is open at the top button.
 Actually his butt annoys me.
 He clearly has a great, trim, nicely shaped bottom, but he carries his wallet in his back pocket and it makes him look deformed.
 I wish he wouldn't do that.

 He is smallish, wiry, long legs, short torso, he's an ex-soldier and he looks it.
-His face, under spiked hair dyed blond at the ends, would be handsome if it wasn't for the line of his mouth, which is hard and sour, a little turned down at the corners, and spoils the whole effect.
+His face, under spiked hair dyed blond at the ends, would be handsome if it wasn't for the line of his mouth, which is hard and sour, a little turned down at the corners, and spoils the effect somewhat.
 It's not his personality, he's upbeat and a bit of a joker, but his face would fit on Scrooge.
 Nevertheless I found myself pondering the possibility of seeing that body unclothed.
 It would be interesting, to say the least, to find out if it lived up to the promise.

 By this time my mind was awash with hormones and it was a foregone conclusion I would agree to do it.
 But I made an effort to retain a semblance of decorum.
 “You'll have to tell me more about this.
 Why on earth do you want a nude photo of yourself?”